Noxafil® 40 mg/mL oral suspension

 You may feel dizzy, sleepy, or have blurred vision while taking Noxafil, which may affect your ability to drive or use tools or machines.
 If this happens, do not drive or use any tools or machines and contact your doctor.

 Noxafil contains approximately 1.75 g of glucose per 5 mL of suspension.
-If you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before taking this medicinal product.
+If you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before taking this medicine.

 This medicine contains less than 1 mmol sodium (23 mg) per 5 mL of suspension, that is to say essentially ‘sodium-free’.